Fun Japanese Squirrel Facts For Kids | Kidadl

 Female Japanese squirrels are polyestrous with two breeding seasons a year, one from May to June, and the other from February to March.
 However, the females are receptive to mating only once during each breeding season.
 While not much is known about their mating system and reproduction, it is reported that Japanese squirrels have more than one mating partner, with the dominant males securing the most partners.

-Like the European red squirrels, the heaviest and the dominant females of the Japanese squirrel species are the most fertile.
+Like the European red squirrels, the heaviest and dominant females of the Japanese squirrel species are the most fertile.
 The female's gestation period lasts for about 39-40 days, after which a litter of between two and six young ones is born.
 The females raise the young in burrows, den cavities, or leaf nests until they are weaned.
 The males are not known to be involved in the rearing of the young.

 What is their conservation status?

-According to the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, the Japanese squirrels are classified as of Least Concern.
+According to the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, Japanese squirrels are classified as of Least Concern.

 Japanese Squirrel Fun Facts